 Personal and social awareness play a huge role in transformational leadership.
 Social awareness is important for a leader to have, as it stops one from being biased based on situational influences, others personality or disposition.
 Attributional complexity is defined as “the capability of discriminating and integrating dimensions related to social judgment in order to understand social behavior” (Sun and Anderson, 2012, p.
 1001).
 This characteristic allows leaders to positively influence subordinates’ sense of self and motivation (Sun and Anderson, 2012, p.
 1001).
-Along with this, an article that Bass writes states that there are four elements to transformational leadership that make up its entirety.
+Along with this, an article that Bass (1990), states that there are four elements to transformational leadership that make up its entirety.
 The first element is charisma in which a vision is provided by leadership.
 This vision creates a sense of unity, pride and respect for the organization.
 The second trait is inspiration, and the ability to communicate high expectations, in simple ways.
 Third is intellectual stimulation, in which high expectations are communicated; and intelligent, rational and careful problem solving are encouraged.
 Lastly is an individualized consideration, which gives personal attention to treat employees as individuals.

 These four elements outlined above have since been studied and reconsidered to reflect on the personalities of the leaders themselves.
-This has caused leadership characteristics to have been broken down further, “it is likely that different transformational leadership sub-dimensions influence different outcomes via different mediators and in a variety of ways, and thus require different theoretical argumentation to account for transformational leadership's multi-dimensional nature (Deinert)”.
+This has caused leadership characteristics to have been broken down further, “it is likely that different transformational leadership sub-dimensions influence different outcomes via different mediators and in a variety of ways, and thus require different theoretical argumentation to account for transformational leadership's multi-dimensional nature (Deinert, 2015).”
 Deinert’s article goes on to explain five personality characteristics, and how they influence transitional leadership or not.
 The five personality characteristics that are explained are; neuroticism, extraversion, openness to experience, agreeableness, and conscientiousness.
-These are called the big 5 leadership sub-dimensions and all of them play a great role in how leaders are perceived by their community (Dienert).
+These are called the big 5 leadership sub-dimensions and all of them play a great role in how leaders are perceived by their community (Dienert, 2015).
 This adds an entire element to what people believed was required from transformational leaders, and causes the entire realm of transformational leadership study to demand more in depth thought and consideration for what transformational leadership requires.
 While it is not an exact science, “Transformational leadership should be encouraged, for it can make a big difference in the firm's performance at all levels (Bass, 1990)”.
-Many leaders who exhibit transformational characteristics are seen by their colleagues to be more satisfying and effective, than leaders who exhibit transactional characteristics.(Bass).
+Many leaders who exhibit transformational characteristics are seen by their colleagues to be more satisfying and effective, than leaders who exhibit transactional characteristics (Bass, 1990).

 As important transformational leadership is in modern organizations, transactional leadership can still be an effective tool when used properly under the right settings.
 Bass (1990), characterizes transactional leadership being composed of three elements.
 First is the contingent reward, in which recognition of accomplishments, and promises of rewards for good performance is the incentive.
 Second is active management by exception in which leaders watch for deviations from organization rules, and corrective actions are implemented when these take place.
 Lastly is, passive management by exception, in which leaders intervene only if standards are met; this style relinquishes responsibilities and avoids decision-making (Bass, 1990).

 While transformational leadership is highly valued and very effective in today’s workplace.
 It is not a remedy for all situations.
 Many situations in which the internal and external environments of the organization are stable and have functioning effective rules, a transactional leader may be appropriate.
-When problems and rapid change call for a flexible organization however, a more transitional leadership style is, however, appropriate (Burns,).
+When problems and rapid change call for a flexible organization however, a more transitional leadership style is, however, appropriate (Aarons, 2006).